 These include Panasonic and Olympus brands.
 The nice thing about these companies is they developed a lens format that is compatible with each other.
 So you can always use an Olympus lens on a Panasonic camera body and vise versa.

-- Panasonic Lumix GX85 – 16MP – Next size up.
-Still a good compact body size.
+- Panasonic Lumix GX85 – 16MP – A good compact body size with lots of great features.
 Screen tilts up & down.

 - Olympus Pen E-PL9 – 16MP – Small & compact size, tiltable downward 180 screen.